ishita126jain/Car-Counter/README.md

 4. View the results:

-- The processed video with vehicle counting will be saved as output_video.mp4.
+- The processed video with vehicle counting will seen.

 - The vehicle count and class distribution will be displayed in the console.